MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-lro.md

 This sample uses the `poll()` method on the `SyncPoller` to retrieve the long-running operation progress.
 In this case, the status is printed to the console, but a better implementation would make relevant decisions based on this status.

 The `getRetryAfter()` method returns how long to wait before the next poll.
-Most Azure long-running operations return the poll delay as part of their HTTP response (i.e. the commonly used `retry-after` header).
+Most Azure long-running operations return the poll delay as part of their HTTP response (that is, the commonly used `retry-after` header).
 If the response doesn't contain poll-delay, then the duration given at the time of invoking the long-running operation is used.

 The above sample uses a `do..while` loop to repeatedly poll until the long-running operation is complete.
 If these intermediate results are of no interest, developers can instead call `waitForCompletion()`, which will block the current thread until the long-running operation completes and returns the last poll response: